0xPolygon/polygon-edge-docs/docs/get-started/set-up-blockscout.md

 Shall the new role be a superuser? (y/n) y
 ```

-## Part 3 - clone and compile blockscout
+## Part 3 - clone and compile Blockscout
-Now we finaly get to start the blockscout installation.
+Now we finaly get to start the Blockscout installation.

-### Clone blockscout repo
+### Clone Blockscout repo
 ```bash
 cd ~
 git clone https://github.com/poanetwork/blockscout.git